ywanyi/devdocs/cloud/architecture/pro-architecture-legacy.md

 -   **Staging**—Provides a single environment and `master` branch deployed to dedicated Infrastructure-as-a-Service (IaaS) containers.
 -   **Production**—Provides a single environment and `master` branch deployed to dedicated Infrastructure-as-a-Service (IaaS) containers.

-{: .bs-callout .bs-callout-info }
+{:.bs-callout .bs-callout-info}
 To manage Staging and Production environment settings through the Project Web Interface for Pro projects **created before October 23, 2017**, you must [request an update]({{ page.baseurl }}/cloud/trouble/pro-env-management.html).
-If you do not request the update, you must use CLI commands or tickets to modify settings, variables, and routes.
+If you do not request the update, you must submit tickets to modify settings, variables, and routes.

 ![High-level view of Pro architecture (legacy) flow]({{ site.baseurl }}/common/images/cloud_pro-branch-architecture-legacy.png)